 + PINEAPPLE FOUNTAIN

-The infamous Pineapple Fountain in Charleston is located right in the heart of the Waterfront Park.
+The famous Pineapple Fountain in Charleston is located right in the heart of the Waterfront Park.
 The pineapple is actually a symbol for southern hospitality in the South so it’s no wonder it’s made an appearance in Charleston.

 + RAINBOW ROW